Open-ISP/isp-workbook-parser/README.md

 ### Bulk export

-Export all the data tables the parser has a config file for to CSV files.
+Export all the data tables the package has a config file for to CSV files.

 ```python
 from isp_workbook_parser import Parser